sexual sin and false worship

 • print

 You’re probably familiar with the old adage, “There are no atheists in foxholes.”
-We’ve all seen movies where someone is faced with the imminence of death, and, with no previous evidence of genuine faith, they fall to their knees and plead to God for mercy.
-Or perhaps less extreme, but more common, is the astronomical uptick in prayers on one Sunday out of the year: Super Bowl Sunday.
+We’ve all seen movies where someone is faced with imminent death and, with no previous evidence of faith, they fall to their knees and plead for God’s mercy.
+Or, perhaps less extreme (but more common) is the astronomical uptick in prayers on Super Bowl Sunday.
+We can spot the false worship in these foxhole and field goal situations.

-Why do foxholes and field goals turn otherwise non-religious skeptics into faith-filled believers?
-Of course, only God truly knows someone’s heart, and true approaching-death conversions—as in the thief on the cross!—do happen and are to be celebrated.
+Of course, only God truly knows someone’s heart.
+Genuine conversions in the moments approaching death—as in the thief on the cross!—do happen and are to be celebrated.
 Sometimes the Spirit uses the reality of death to awaken true faith.
 However, I think it’s safe to say that many of these prayers are not the result of genuine spiritual renewal.
-Instead, they both have in common an attitude towards God that is just as offensive as not believing in him at all.
-These prayers treat God as nothing more than a tool.
+Instead, they share an attitude toward God that’s just as offensive as not believing in him at all.
+These prayers demonstrate false worship because they treat God as nothing more than a tool.

 Geerhardus Vos gives great insight into the function and appeal of idolatry when he writes, “Magic is that paganistic reversal of the process of religion, in which man, instead of letting himself be used by God for the divine purpose, drags down his god to the level of a tool, which he uses for his own selfish purpose.”¹

 Vos exposes a struggle that is all too common in my own heart: In my flesh, I don’t want someone else’s agenda forced on me, even if it’s God’s.
-I’d rather have the freedom to set my own agenda and the autonomy to pursue my own goals.
-But, by virtue of being a creature, I am inescapably bound to the agenda and purposes of my Creator.
-Not one day of my life has known the absence of God’s calling to love, worship, and serve him with all my being.
+I’d rather have the freedom to set my own direction and the autonomy to pursue my own goals.
+But, by virtue of being a creature, I am inescapably bound to the plans and purposes of my Creator.
+Not one day of my life has been free from God’s calling to love, worship, and serve him with all my being.

 This heart posture toward God is fertile ground for idolatry to spring up.
-If we functionally treat God as a means to an end, then, when he no longer seems to be on board with our agendas, we’ll start rummaging through our tool kits for something else that will do a better job.
+If we functionally treat God as a means to an end, then, when he no longer seems to be on board with our agenda, we’ll start rummaging through our tool kit for something else to do a better job.

-If you find yourself turning to any kind of sinful comfort when life gets hard, there’s a good chance you have reversed your religion, as Vos said, treating God as a tool for your own agenda that can be discarded when his plans veer away from yours.
+If you find yourself turning to any kind of sinful comfort when life gets hard, there’s a good chance that you’ve reversed your religion, as Vos said.
+You’ve begun treating God as a tool for your own agenda, one that can be discarded when his plans veer away from yours.

 This is especially difficult for brothers and sisters who are battling same-sex attraction.
-To begin with, I’ve never heard someone say that same-sex attraction was part of their plans from the beginning.
-Typically from an early age, they are already wrestling with desires and feelings that were not included in their original agendas.
-To make matters worse, when they pray and ask God to take these desires away, it feels like God is absent and unwilling to help them.
+I’ve never heard someone say that same-sex attraction was part of their plan from the beginning.
+Typically, from an early age they’ve been wrestling with desires and feelings that were not part of their original agendas.
+To make matters worse, when they pray and ask God to take these desires away, it feels like he’s absent and unwilling to help.
 This can bring great confusion about God’s agenda for their lives.

 “Does God want me to live a life of forced loneliness?”